 Philips Diplomat Desk Lamp

-Materials: Brass, black painted brass.
-Matt black painted aluminium lampshade.
-The UFO style lampshade is painted white inside.
-Bakelite socket.
+Materials: Brass rods and slats.
+Black painted brass counterweight.
+Brass tube.
+Matt black painted aluminium mushroom lampshade, painted white inside.
+Bakelite E27 socket.

 Height: 45 cm / 15.74”